vruello/veloxsearch/README.md

 ## Performance Benchmarks

 Empirical testing confirms the efficiency of the `bisect` approach, making it the fastest choice for Python in-memory string search.
-All tests have been performed on `11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz`.
+All tests were performed on `11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz`.

 Benchmark can be run using:
 ```